1. Players must ensure the site is included on our list of approved websites found on the ADR dispute form.

 3. Players may not request assistance if the dispute is being or has been considered by another approved ADR provider, regulator or a court.

-4. Players may not request assistance if the dispute arose more than one year ago.
+4. Players may not request assistance more than one year after the conclusion of the Operator's review of the complaint.

 5. eCOGRA reserves the right to decline any assistance if in eCOGRA’s opinion the dispute is frivolous, vexatious, or does not relate to the outcome of a gambling transaction (for example, game results, betting results, application of bonus offers, or account management). eCOGRA will within three weeks of receiving the dispute inform the player and the operator, together with the reason, should eCOGRA decide to decline the dispute on these grounds.